 Standards are statements, developed by states or districts, of what students should know and be able to do, related to specific academic areas.

-As teachers, parents, and students discuss MAP results and other assessment data, having a baseline understanding of these terms will help.
+As teachers, parents, and students discuss MAP Growth results and other assessment data, having a baseline understanding of these terms will help.
 If a teacher uses terms you’re unfamiliar with, be sure to ask them what they mean.
-MAP data are used to measure your student’s progress or growth in school and helps teachers develop individualized learning plans to advance your student’s learning.
+MAP Growth data are used to measure your student’s progress or growth in school and helps teachers develop individualized learning plans to advance your student’s learning.